 Research thus far indicates that opioid receptors are the primary site of action of several kratom compounds.
 This is in contrast to many psychedelics that elicit their effects via the 5-HT2A.3,15 Some kratom compounds are active at other serotonin receptor types, however(see below).

 For example, both mitragynine and 7-OH are partial agonists at the human mu opioid receptor (hMOR).16,17 The data indicate that 7-OH has a higher potency than mitragynine.
-Their binding affinities were 233 nM and 47 nM, respectively (to help with understanding binding affinities, see the PSR article Binding of Psilocin and Psilocybin to Serotonin Receptors).
+The binding affinity for mitragynine was 233 nM and 47 nM for 7-OH (to help with understanding binding affinities, see the PSR article Binding of Psilocin and Psilocybin to Serotonin Receptors).
 Also, mitragynine and 7-OH are competitive antagonists at the human kappa (hKOR) and delta (hDOR) receptors.

-Mitragynine also binds to several other receptor types, including dopamine D2 and the serotonin 5-HT2C and 5-HT7 receptors.18 The binding affinities at these receptors have not been established.
-This bioactivity may prove to be relevant to the overall effects of whole kratom extracts, individual compounds, or both.
+Mitragynine also binds to several other receptor types, including dopamine D2 and the serotonin 5-HT2C and 5-HT7 receptors.18 This bioactivity may prove to be relevant to the overall effects of whole kratom extracts, individual compounds, or both.

 Therefore, receptor-wise, kratom compounds do not fit the definition of a psychedelic.
 This could change with continuing research on the individual compounds.